If you want to know the difference between a domain and a URL, you’ve come to the right place.

 The domain is still Facebook, but you went through the “/ojdigitalsolutions/” path, then the “/photos/” path, then to the actual location of the photo.

-A domain name is an internet resource name and a website’s address on the internet.
+A domain name is an internet resource name and a website’s address.

 It acts as a complete web address.
 When internet users type your domain names, they go straight to your web address.